GitHub0b00/randomness-beacon/README.md

 4. Create a virtual environment, differnet from the base environment.

+Setup the frontend instance.

-5. Install Apache webserver with the command below.
+1. Install Apache webserver with the command below.
 The learning resources are listed below.
    <img width="779" alt="image" src="https://github.com/GitHub0b00/Randomness-Beacon/assets/173871648/f3a70b30-1818-4e6e-92f6-c186cc840783">
    https://medium.com/@KerrySheldon/ec2-exercise-1-1-host-a-static-webpage-9732b91c78ef
    https://ubuntu.com/tutorials/install-and-configure-apache#1-overview

+2. Put the frontend files (webpage) onto the AWS machine.

+3. Start the Apache webserver

+4. Set the proxy in Apache webserver configuration file so that the incoming requests are redirected into the interna load balancer.

+Setup the data tier instance

-6. Install MongoDB on Ubuntu 22.04, following the procedure here: https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/
+1. Install MongoDB on Ubuntu 22.04, following the procedure here: https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/

-7. Start the MongoDB process.
+2. Start the MongoDB process.

-8. Setup a SSH session management tool called tmux.
+3. Setup a SSH session management tool called tmux.

-9. Pull the frontend files (webpage) and backend files (MDB) from the github onto the AWS machine.
-The frontend files in the webpage folder is stored in the folder of /var/www/html on the remote machine.
+4. Put the backend files (MDB) onto the AWS machine.
 The backend files can be stored in any place of the remote machine.

-10. Define the correct (desired) database name and collection name in db_var.py.
+5. Define the correct (desired) database name and collection name in db_var.py.

-11. Delete the data.json file in MDB folder.
+6. Delete the data.json file in MDB folder.

+7. Attach onto a tmux session.

-12. Start db.py with the command: "python db.py" or "python3 db.py", in the backend (MDB) folder.
+8. Start db.py with the command: "python db.py" or "python3 db.py", in the backend (MDB) folder.

-13. Detach from the current tmux session and start another new tmux session and attach into the new session.
+9. Detach from the current tmux session.

+Setup the application tier instance

+1. Setup the same SSH session management tool tmux.

+2. Put the backend files (MDB) onto the AWS machine.
+The backend files can be stored in any place of the remote machine.

+3. Define the correct (desired) database name and collection name in db_var.py.

+4. Delete the data.json file in MDB folder.

+5. Attach onto a tmux session.

-14. In the backend (MDB) folder, start the FastAPI webserver by the command: "uvicorn main:app --host a.b.c.d --port xxxx --reload".
+6. In the backend (MDB) folder, start the FastAPI webserver by the command: "uvicorn main:app --host a.b.c.d --port xxxx --reload".
 The allowed incoming origins is set in the "main.py" file in the MDB folder.

+7. Detach from the current tmux session.

 --------------------------------------------------
-Till here, the server is setup.
-Logout from the SSH connection
+Till here, the servers are setup.

+Setup the local program:

-16. On local lab laptop, setup the files in the local folder, put the qrng3 folder into the same directory as the files in the local folder.
+1. On local lab laptop, setup the files in the local folder, put the qrng3 folder into the same directory as the files in the local folder.

-17. Connect the S-15 QRNG and/or the lab QRNG
+2. Connect the S-15 QRNG and/or the lab QRNG

-18. Start the data generating process with the command: "python run.py" in the local folder which has the file "run.py", the file "labqrng.py", the folder "Keypair", and the folder "qrng3".
+3. Start the data generating process with the command: "python run.py" in the local folder which has the file "run.py", the file "labqrng.py", the folder "Keypair", and the folder "qrng3".

 ## AWS